Enricopv/divvyhw/readMe.md

 # Divvy HW For Mobile Software Engineer Position

 Hello there!
-Here is repo for the homework assignment.
-I had intially wanted to do a bunch of fancy stuff with react-native-renanimated2, but I opted to focus on:
+Here is the repo for the homework assignment.
+I had initially wanted to do a bunch of fancy stuff with react-native-renanimated2, but I opted to focus on:

 - Creating one customizable Line Graph and use it in 3 different situations.
 - Ability to add any number of data sets AND chart options to configure options like color.